 clinical experiences.
 All clinical teaching placements are made in accordance with

 this policy.
-Placements are generally made in Memphis City and Shelby, Tipton, DeSoto,
+Placements are generally made in Shelby, Tipton, DeSoto, Dyer, Fayette,

-Dyer, Fayette, and Jackson-Madison school districts.
-Placements in other counties
+Jackson-Madison, and Municipal school districts.
+Placements in other counties will

 Graduate Candidates must have experience at different grade levels of their licensure

 - Early Childhood Education candidates must have Pre-K/Kindergarten experience and primary